waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 {"command": "reset_dead_reckoning"}
 ```

-The response will be as follows if the reset is successful.
+The response will be as follows if the message is received and flag is successfully set.
 If unsuccessful, `success` will be `false`, and a non-empty `error_message` will be provided.

 ```
 {